 Visual Studio Code C/C++ extension: January 2019 Update

 The January 2019 update of the Visual Studio Code C++ extension is now available.
-This release includes many new features and bug fixes including documentation comments support, improved #include autocomplete performance, better member function completion, and many IntelliSense bug fixes.
+This release includes many new features and bug fixes including documentation comments support, improved #include autocomplete performance, and many IntelliSense bug fixes.
 For a full list of this release’s improvements, check out our release notes on Github.

 We added support for documentation comments for hover, completion, and signature help.
 You can now see documentation comments in tooltips.
 Let’s look at a simple box_sample.cpp program that defines a “Box” object with various dimensions.